ncatlab/nlab-content/pages/17208.md

 $$
 =--

-The following equivalent characterizations are immediate but use#ful:
+The following equivalent characterizations are immediate but useful:

 +-- {: .num_prop #ComplexProjectiveSpaceAsGrassmannian}
 ###### Proposition